Highway Patrol identifies drivers killed in US 601 crash - Salisbury Post

 Highway Patrol identifies drivers killed in US 601 crash

-SALISBURY — The identities of a Mocksville man and East Spencer woman were released after a a fatal and fiery crash on U.S. 601 that also killed a child on July 12.
+SALISBURY — The identities of a Mocksville man and East Spencer woman were released after a fatal and fiery crash on U.S. 601 that also killed a child on July 12.

 Gildardo Vargas, a 36-year-old Mocksville man, illegally passed another car while driving south on U.S. 601 near the Davie County line, Highway Patrol trooper Ned Moultrie said Tuesday.
 While driving south in the northbound lanes, Vargas’ vehicle struck a car driven by Frances Belinda Rios, a 35-year-old East Spencer resident.